nttgin/BGPalerter/docs/usergroups.md

         group2: _SLACK_WEBOOK_FOR_GROUP2_
 ```

+> User groups associated to prefixes have always precedence on user groups associated to ASes.
+If an alert matches both a prefix rule and an AS rule, the prefix rule will define which user group will receive the alert.

 ## Define an external user groups file

 Edit `config.yml`, uncomment the `groupsFile` option, and add the position of the file (e.g., `groupsFile: groups.yml`).